NikitaSharma1342/Blog-Auth/README.md

 # Description
-A complete website, deployed with the help of __heroku__ which has collection of posts and functionalities like read blogposts, auntentication of users, authenticated users can edit posts, comment on blogposts.
+A complete website, deployed with the help of __Heroku__ which has collection of posts and functionalities like read blogposts, auntentication of users, authenticated users can edit posts, comment on blogposts.
 To visit the website [click here](http://nikita1342-blog.herokuapp.com).

 # Libraries and Frameworks
 * Flask